evrythng/dashboard-components-starter/README.md

 ## Developing

-Refer to [EVRYTHNG Developer Hub - Customize the Dashboard](https://developers.evrythng.com/docs/customize-dashboard-create-components) for the environment setup.
+Refer to [EVRYTHNG Developer Hub - Custom Dashboards](https://developers.evrythng.com/docs/using-the-dashboard-custom-dashboards) for the environment setup.
 Specifically, make sure your system accepts self-signed certificates from localhost as any components bundle needs to be server over HTTPs.

 The easiest way to develop is to serve the components locally and add the widgets to the Dashboard.
 Reloading the page will always display the recently updated components code.